fetchai/docs/pages/framework/uagents/tutorials/simple-interaction.md

         ctx.logger.info(f"Received message from {sender}: {msg.message}")
     ```

-7. Create a **bureau** object as an instance of the class **Bureau**.
-Add both μAgents to it in order to run them from the same script.
+7. Create a **bureau** object as an instance of the **Bureau** class, and add both μAgents to it in order to run them from the same script.

     ```py
     bureau = Bureau()